This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your condition or the test.

 The radiopharmaceutical used during parathyroid scintigraphy contains radiation.
-While the amount of radiation you are exposed to is small, radiation increases the risk of miscarriage and can affect the development of an unborn baby.
+Radiation increases the risk of miscarriage and can affect the development of an unborn baby.
 The results of your test may not be clear.
 This can happen when the radiopharmaceutical does not show up in the abnormal tissue.
 The number and location of the abnormal glands or thyroid problems may also cause unclear results.
 You may need more tests to help diagnose or treat your parathyroid condition.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.